 We know as faith filled believing Christians that we're to stand and believe in good faith that we will receive whatever God has promised us.
 But, when you read or heard the promise that was offered did you read or hear specifically what was promised, or was it more broad or general than you presumed?

-Could it be at your expectation of what was offered was more specific than what was actually offered?
+Could it be that your expectation of what was offered was more specific than what was actually offered?

 Abraham, Isaac and Jacob were searching and believing their entire life spans for a non-existent well placed walled city that had been built by God Himself, whereas what God had offered and gave them was all the land they walked upon and could see while they were out looking for that city.
 And the whole time, they could have built their own well placed walled cities anywhere they chose within that land.